Prof. Otis Sanford

-In 1987 Sanford joined The Pittsburgh Press as an assistant city editor where he directed that newspaper's local, state and national political coverage.
-In 1992, Sanford joined Detroit Free Press as a deputy city editor in charge of coordinating the paper's daily local news coverage.
+In 1987 Prof. Sanford joined The Pittsburgh Press as an assistant city editor where he directed that newspaper's local, state and national political coverage.
+In 1992, he joined Detroit Free Press as a deputy city editor in charge of coordinating the paper's daily local news coverage.

-Sanford is married and has four children.
-In his spare time, Sanford enjoys going to the movies with his wife.
+Prof. Sanford is married and has four children.
+In his spare time, He enjoys going to the movies with his wife.
 He also is a die-hard Memphis Grizzlies fan and has been a season ticket holder since the day they moved to Memphis.